• Skip to primary navigation

 gustumque salis non amplius retineat, translation: and it ( pure water nominative-subject) does not fully return the sample or taste of Salt.

-translation:… again wet your “calces” in pure and fiery (calida) water, several times, so long as your pure water flows…
+Translation:… again wet your “calces” in pure and fiery (calida) water several times, so long as your pure water flows…

 So there we are at last: this pure water is “ pure fire”, our Mercurius/Secret Fire.
-In Latin aqua did not simply mean water, but moreover spring, sea, ocean, rain, fountain, and source.
+In Latin aqua did not simply mean water, but spring, sea, ocean, rain, fountain, and source.

-Be aware here that Aqua and Salt are often synonyms for Mercurius Philosophorum (5) or a Mercurius less volatile and more fixed.
+Here, Aqua and Salt are often synonyms for Mercurius Philosophorum (5) or a Mercurius less volatile and more fixed.
 Even Salt here seems to be no more common ashes salts.

 To be continued at De Lapide Philosophico Chapter 2